 With all ETS trains currently terminating at Gemas, you can take the ETS train to either Tampin (also called Pulau Sebang) or Gemas.

-The Shuttle services south to Johor now all originate from Tampin, so the best option is to take the ETS train and disembark at Tampin.
+There are now some Shuttle services south to Johor that originate from Tampin, so the cheaper option is to take the ETS train and disembark at Tampin.

 To see the latest ETS train timetable for all services to the south, see the following link: